Balancing your Hormones for Fertility

 Hormonal imbalance is one of the leading causes of female infertility.

 Balancing your hormones for reproduction is very important.
 Your menstrual cycle is a sensitive process and even small changes can effect there functioning.

 A body normally produces the precise amount of each hormone needed for various processes to keep you healthy.

-A hormone is a chemical messages that runs all through the body, controlling our metabolism, reproduction, mood and other central functions.
-Your body makes over 50 different hormones which is why when imbalanced you could experience several different symptoms depending on which hormonal imbalance you have.
+A hormone is a chemical message that runs through the body, controlling our metabolism, reproduction, mood and other central functions.
+Your body makes over 50 different hormones.
+You can experience multiple symptoms depending on which hormonal imbalance you have.

 A hormone imbalance is when your body is producing too little/much of a given hormone.

 Here are a few signs of hormonal imbalances to look out for and what you can do about them

 1. Mood swings